apache/shardingsphere/docs/document/content/features/encrypt/principle.en.md

 ### Encryption Rule

 Before explaining the whole process in detail, we need to understand the encryption rules and configuration, which is the basis of understanding the whole process.
-The encryption configuration is mainly divided into four parts: data source configuration, encrypt strategy configuration, encryption table rule configuration, and query attribute configuration.
+The encryption configuration is mainly divided into four parts: data source configuration, encrypt algorithm configuration, encryption table rule configuration, and query attribute configuration.
  The details are shown in the following figure:

 ![2](https://shardingsphere.apache.org/document/current/img/encrypt/2_en.png)

 **Datasource Configuration**：The configuration of DataSource.

-**Encrypt Strategy Configuration**：What kind of encryption strategy to use for encryption and decryption.
+**Encrypt Algorithm Configuration**：What kind of encryption strategy to use for encryption and decryption.
 Currently ShardingSphere has two built-in encryption/decryption strategies: AES / MD5.
 Users can also implement a set of encryption/decryption algorithms by implementing the interface provided by Apache ShardingSphere.